hbi99/defiant.js/README.md

 For detailed information, please visit [defiantjs.com](http://defiantjs.com) and try out the [XPath Evaluator](http://www.defiantjs.com/#xpath_evaluator)

 ### Installation from __npmjs.com__
 Notice that installation requires "defiant.js" and not "defiant".
 This is due to the account of "kstngroup" has published it on __npmjs.com__.
-Making your project dependant to "defiant" might result in secuirty issues in the future since I do not control the namespace of "defiant".
+Making your project dependant to "defiant" might result in security issues in the future since I do not control the namespace of "defiant".
 * Correct way to install
 ```js
 npm install defiant.js